blackboxdsp/phantom/README.md

     />
 </div>

-Phantom is a phase distortion synthesizer plugin targeting VST3 and AU for OS X and Windows platforms.
+Phantom is a phase distortion synthesizer plugin targeting VST3 and AU for MacOS and Windows platforms.
 It uses the unique method of *phase distortion synthesis* to create sound and is capable of some truly bizarre sound design, which is really what makes it fun to use.
+Checkout a [sample](https://soundcloud.com/apellum/sample-phantom-phase-distortion-synthesizer)!

 ## Dependencies